profsmith89/ctps/_sources/chap17.md

 Set the variable `csv_file` to the location of where you placed the Ames-Iowa-Housing data set.
 Execute the referenced code blocks in `ames.ipynb` as you read through this chapter.
 Remember that the interactive Python interpreter will print the result of the last statement in a code block when you execute it in a `ipynb` file.
 You'll need to see the returned result for `df.describe()` to follow the explanation that comes next.
 ```

-The results of our call to `df.describe()` list eight numbers for a large number of our data set's columns.
+The results of our call to `df.describe()` list eight numbers for many but not all of our data set's columns.
 The `pandas` library decided that each of these columns is a *numeric* series, and the numbers under the series name tell you some statistical facts about each of these columns.
 Here's a short summary of the meaning of each row in the table returned by `describe`:

 * `count` reports the number of rows (in the indicated column from the data set) with *non-missing values*.
 As we discussed in Chapter 8, there are many reasons why a data set may contain missing values.
 In our data set, for example, two of the home sales don't report any value for `'Bsmt Full Bath'`, which might have occurred because the person filling out the data did't think that they needed to fill out this column for a house without a basement.
 * `mean` is the arithmetic average of the non-missing values.